 Children at Risk Unit’s achievements were discussed, such as efforts to

-ensure the implementation of legislation prohibiting all forms of violence against children through the Non-violent Childhoods project, to increase knowledge of guardianship for unaccompanied children through the Pro-Guard project and to ensure adequate support to children who have been victims of trafficking through the PROTECT Children on the Move project.
+ensure the implementation of legislation prohibiting all forms of violence against children through the Non-violent Childhoods project, to strengthen guardianship systems through the Pro-Guard project and to ensure adequate support to children victims or at risk of trafficking through the PROTECT Children on the Move project.

 The representatives from the CBSS member states supported